Performance Bond Insurance vs Bank Guarantee in Malaysia: Complete Comparison Guide

 How much does a performance bond cost in Malaysia?

 Insurance bonds typically cost 0.8% to 3.5% of the bond amount per year, with minimal collateral required.
 Bank guarantees charge 1.0% to 2.5% per year but typically require 50-100% of the bond amount as cash collateral.
-These are indicative ranges based on partner insurer and bank information.
-Your actual costs depend on your company's financial position, track record, and the specific contract details.
+Your actual costs depend on your company's financial position, track record, and project details.

 Which is faster: insurance bond or bank guarantee?